Using CVE Visualizations

 Following these commands, all artifacts introduced in this guide will now be removed from your machine.

-Note: If you're building on top of an image other than the wolfi-base image, the image will run as a non-root user.
-Because of this, if you need to install packages with apk install you need to use the USER root directive.
+Note: If you're building on top of a container image other than the wolfi-base container image, the image will run as a non-root user.
+Because of this, if you need to install packages with

 If the packages you need are not available, you can build your own apks using melange.
 Please refer to this guide for more information.